Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Introduction

-In this paper, we explore the impact of different choices in modeling nonthermal energy on the evolution of gas using a series of idealized tests and more realistic simulations of an isolated \Lstar~galaxy.
 The paper is organized as follows.
 In Section~\ref{sec:schemes}, we review the methods of \citet{Bryan.etal.1995} and \citet{Ryu.etal.1993} and provide additional details about our implementation of these methods in the ART galaxy formation code.
 We also outline a simple method that can be used to implement the injection of nonthermal energy on shocks (Section \ref{sec:schemes:injection}).
-In Section~\ref{sec:tests}, we compare the two methods in shock tube and hydrodynamic Zel'dovich pancake tests and show that the energy-based method results in the spurious generation of nonthermal energy on shocks while the entropy-conserving method can enforce the intended adiabatic behavior.
+In Section~\ref{sec:tests}, we present the results of shock tube and hydrodynamic Zel'dovich pancake tests.
 Then, in Section~\ref{sec:galaxy}, we further compare the methods in simulations of an isolated \Lstar~galaxy and show that the choice of the method can significantly impact galaxy properties.
 In Section~\ref{sec:discussion}, we discuss our results and propose a novel method for modeling unresolved turbulent energy by capturing numerical dissipation with the entropy-conserving scheme.
 We summarize our conclusions in Section~\ref{sec:summary}.